Everything PR News

 What is the CDC's Crisis and Emergency Risk Communication framework?

 CERC is the CDC's crisis communications doctrine, codified in the late 1990s and updated through the 2010s.
-It operates on five core principles: don't wait, accuracy is vital, keep the trust, show how you care, and respect the audience.
-The framework is still the reference standard for crisis communications training in public health, hospital systems, and corporate crisis operations.
+It operates on five core principles: be first, be right, be credible, express empathy, and promote action.
+The framework is the reference standard for crisis communications training in public health, hospital systems, and corporate crisis operations.

 Did the framework fail during COVID-19?